vladan-me/korekt-cli/README.md

 # Review unstaged changes only
 kk diff

-# Review all uncommitted changes
-kk all

 # JSON output works with all review commands
 kk stg --json
 kk diff --json
-kk all --json
 ```

 ### Alternative Command